atarek12/Apollo-SSR-With-NextJS-Example/README.md

 ```

 Visit the `/use-query` page and refresh, the page will render pre-filled with its data and there are no client side loading experience

+The problem is when doing the same thing with `/use-lazy-query`, you will notice that the app will keep loading forever